ciss84/Cache-Install/README.md

 # Cache-Install

+Update just MAKE for compil and possibel add fw in fw-defines.h

 payload to (re)install <b>ApplicationCache.db</b> to the ps4.

 the payload will look for a file called <b>ApplicationCache.db</b> on the root of a usb drive and install it to the console.